NittanyLion/Grumps.jl/docs/src/tutorial.md

 ## Introduction

-This tutorial explains how to use the package `Grumps.jl` to estimate demand, as described in Grieco, Murry, Pinkse, Sagl (2023).
+This tutorial explains how to use the package `GrumpsEstimation.jl` to estimate demand, as described in Grieco, Murry, Pinkse, Sagl (2023).
 Although we do not have the same exact data and we deviate from the empirical specification, the exercise is meant to mimic the data environment in Petrin (2002), who estimates the demand for new cars using aggregate data on national shares and prices, and consumer survey data from the Consumer Expenditure Survey.
 You can find the data and code at  [`extras/charliestutorial`](https://github.com/NittanyLion/Grumps.jl/tree/main/extras/charliestutorial)

 First, we describe the automobile data used for the tutorial and write a bit of Julia code to process the data so that it can be used by `Grumps`.
 Second, we step through using `Grumps`.